Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 }
 ```

+The language expression based format with `"auth"` and `"value"` properties is only valid and the only acceptable format
+when defining an extension configuration for a template's nested deployment properties.
+It will be transformed to the
+root deployment format before the nested deployment PUT.

 #### Passing extension configurations to nested deployments

 There is an additional challenge when it is desired to pass an extension configuration down more than 1 level of